ilonasha/rsschool-cv/cv.md

 + **E-mail:** shaticaim@gmail.com
 + **GitHub:** ilonasha
 + **Diskord:** Ilona#1091

 ----------------
 ## About me

 I am a pharmacist with 5 years of experience, who decided to change everything.
 I love to study and constantly learn something new.
-I think, front-end development is exactly what I'm looking for.
+I think, frontend development is exactly what I'm looking for.

 ----------------
 ## Skills